 How do I get there?

-The nearest Tube station is Southfields on the District Line.
-From Wimbledon town centre, you can walk, take a bus, or grab a taxi.
+From Wimbledon Town Centre, you can walk, take a bus, or grab a taxi.
+More information is on our Plan Your Visit page.

 What kind of tournament is it?